 Louisa has the Middle East in her bones having read Arabic and Islamic Studies at Oxford University before moving to Damascus to work as a consultant on cultural heritage and economic development projects.
 For two years, Bab Salaam was her home.
 She returned to the UK in 2011 to work in business intelligence and political risk in the Middle East and North Africa.
 She then changed tack as an associate of the On Purpose social-enterprise leadership programme before returning to the world of political risk.
-She is now Head of Operations and Sales for the trendiest sunglasses designer around – at Wires.
-Louisa has been there before Hands Up began and is also the leading light on Hands Up’s MarmalAid.
+She now acts as a consultant in the Business Intelligence arena.
+Louisa was there before Hands Up began and is also the leading light on Hands Up’s MarmalAid.

 Nick Haslam, Trustee

 Nick is another big hitter.
 He trod the boards in the Cambridge University theatre scene during his time there as a classicist before pursuing a masters in International Relations.
 More recently he has been based in Istanbul with Adam Smith International leading the team as Head of Syria, Afghanistan, the Middle East and North Africa.
 He brings extensive knowledge of Syria, the situation there and its infrastructure, making him a crucial addition to Hands Up’s Board.
 He also recently took to the Bosporus, swimming for Syrians to raise £5k for Hands Up.

 Thierry Heathcoat Amory, Trustee